system-transparency/system-transparency/README.md

 # Prerequisites
 Your machine should run a Linux system (tested with Ubuntu and 20.04.2 LTS).

+## Golang

+Make sure you have at least go1.17 running on your system.
+See [here](https://go.dev/doc/install) for installation.

 ## Task

-[Task](https://taskfile.dev) is a task runner/build tool that aims to be simpler and easier to use than, for example, [GNU Make](https://www.gnu.org/software/make/).
+[Task](https://taskfile.dev) is a task runner or build tool, respectively.
+It aims to be simpler and easier to use than, for example, [GNU Make](https://www.gnu.org/software/make/).
 It provides remarkable documentation and uses a simple YAML schema to define tasks.
 For more information, go to https://taskfile.dev or run `task --help`.

 To see all available tasks: